 Cobalt chrome denture

-The framework in this type of partial denture is made from an alloy of cobalt and chromium; the false teeth will be attached to the framework with acrylic.
-They are thinner, much stronger than acrylic dentures, and lighter to wear; but have higher manufacturing costs.
+This type of partial denture has a framework made from metal alloys such as cobalt and chromium.
+The false teeth will be attached to the framework with acrylic.
+They are thinner, lighter, and much stronger than acrylic dentures but have higher costs.

 Advantages: